-Q1.
-Length of Ownership
+Q1: Length of Ownership

-How long have you owned the property?
+How long have you owned the How long have you owned the property?

-Q2: Council Tax
+Q2: Council Tax Q2: Council Tax

-Which council tax band is your property in?(Please Sele ct) А
+Which council tax band is yo our property in?(Please Se elect) А

 Q3: Parking

-Garage ✓ Allocated Parking Space ×
+Garage Allocated Parking Space

-Driveway ✓ Shared Parking ×
+Driveway Shared Parking

-On Street Resident Permit ×
+On Street ✓ Resident Permit

 Metered Parking

-Other (Please Specify) Other (Please Specify)
+Other (Please Specify)

 Q4: Conservation Area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+No

 Q5: Listed Building

-Is your property a Listed Building or contained within one recognised and approved as being or special architecture ' No
+Is your property a Listed Bui special architectural or histo O . one(that is a building rec ognised and approved as being or No